 Howard’s search and its results

-When Howard left Brest on 10 November 1918, he was still “utterly distressed” over the armistice cablegram he had sent to United Press (UP) in New York City three days earlier, according to Fred Cook who saw him on board ship just before his departure.NOTE 1 The few days it took to cross the Atlantic would have given him time to reflect on what had happened, and Howard returned firmly convinced that the US authorities were withholding key information from the public concerning the 7 November false armistice news.
-Using UP’s news-gathering resources, he set about trying to unearth the truth behind the misinformation that embroiled him and his news agency in acrimonious controversy and threatened them with ruinous consequences.
-If he could “get into the facts deeply enough”, he believed he would uncover the “whole story” about the False Armistice which would “round out and throw a new light on the developments of November 7th”.2 And with this he would demonstrate irrefutably to detractors that he and his news agency had not behaved dishonestly, unprofessionally and unscrupulously in their handling of what the New York Times labelled “a monstrous invention” about the end of the war.3
+When Howard left Brest on 10 November 1918, he was “utterly distressed” over the armistice message he had sent to United Press (UP) in New York City three days earlier, according to Fred Cook who saw him on board ship just before his departure.
+ENDNOTE 1 In the few days it took to cross the Atlantic, Howard would have had time to reflect on what had happened, and he returned firmly convinced that the US authorities were withholding key details from the public concerning the False Armistice.
+Using UP’s network, he set about trying to unearth the truth behind the misinformation in his armistice cablegram from Brest that embroiled him and his agency in acrimonious controversy and threatened them with ruinous consequences.
+If he could “get into the facts deeply enough”, he believed he would uncover the “whole story” about the False Armistice which would “round out and throw a new light on the developments of November 7th”.
+2 And with this he would demonstrate irrefutably to detractors that he and United Press had not behaved dishonestly, unprofessionally and unscrupulously in their handling of what the New York Times labelled “a monstrous invention” about the end of the war.
+3

-The messages allegedly from Admiral Wilson to the Navy Department, and Edward House and Ambassador Sharp to the State Department.
+The alleged messages from Admiral Wilson to the Navy Department, Edward House to the State Department, and Ambassador Sharp to the State Department.

-Not long after he returned to the United States, in a confidential letter from New York dated 2 December 1918, Howard revealed to Robert (Bob) Bender, his news manager at the UP office in Washington, DC, what he knew about the 7 November armistice cablegrams supposedly from Admiral Wilson and Edward House.
-(Edward House is often called “Colonel House” but he had no official military rank.)
+Not long after his return to the United States, in a confidential letter from New York dated 2 December 1918, Howard revealed the alleged armistice messages from Admiral Wilson and Edward House to Robert (Bob) Bender, his news manager at the UP office in Washington, DC.
+(Edward House was often referred to as “Colonel House” but he had no official military rank.)

-Howard knew merely that on 7 November the Navy Department received a cablegram at 12:10 pm from Admiral Wilson in Brest stating “headquarters reports armistice signed”; but at 1:10 pm, received a follow-on from him stating “headquarters report error in signature”.
-And that the State Department received a cablegram at 12:30 pm from Edward House, stating “armistice signed congratulations”; but at 12:40 pm, just ten minutes later, received another from him warning that the news was an error and promising to send a “full report”.
-“Of course”, Howard asserted, Josephus Daniels (Navy Secretary) and Frank Polk (State Department Counsellor) know “all about these messages”; and explained that they had come to him “in a round-about way” from a person “unknown” to him and “whose acquaintance [he] deliberately avoided making”.
+“Of course”, Howard asserted, Josephus Daniels (Navy Secretary) and Frank Polk (State Department Counsellor) know “all about these messages”, which, he explained, had come “in a round-about way” from a person “unknown” to him and “whose acquaintance [he] deliberately avoided making”.
 2 (Whoever he was, the unnamed informant must have been an insider or someone with insider-contacts in Washington, DC.)
-In a letter to an American journalist many years later, Howard disclosed that Ambassador William Sharp had also sent a false armistice dispatch on 7 November 1918 which was “virtually identical to the one received by Admiral Wilson” (meaning, the Jackson Armistice Message).4
+Many years later, Howard disclosed to an American journalist that Ambassador William Sharp had also cabled a false armistice message to the State Department on 7 November 1918 which was “virtually identical to the one received by Admiral Wilson” (meaning, the Jackson armistice message).
+4

-Unhelpful meeting with Josephus Daniels at the Navy Department (19 November 1918)
+Unhelpful meeting with Josephus Daniels (19 November 1918)

+Not the response that Howard was presumably hoping for or expecting.
 The next day – 20 November – Howard made a statement to the press in which he referred to the meeting with Daniels and remarked that:

 “Upon my return to the United States I learned that no news had been published here of the fact that celebrations of the signing of the armistice took place on Nov.
 7 at practically all the army and naval bases on the French coast.